SerhanMiah/Serhan-SpaceInvader/README.md

 ### Creating the Alien/Space Invaders and adding the movement

 This was a basic concept on how to move the alien Left and Right using the knowledge I have gained in the player Movement.

-One of the most tricky parts of the project was to get the aliens/space invaders to pan across a screen and descend swarms of aliens, preventing them from reaching the bottom of the screen.
+One of the trickiest parts of the project was to get the aliens/space invaders to pan across a screen and descend as swarms, preventing them from reaching the bottom of the screen.

-Creating the aliens and setting the position of the alien invaders.
-Since the creation of the grid.
 I was able to assign numbers from the grid to become the alien invaders.
 The number I have chosen from using the array method to hold the position of each alien.
 From 1, 2, 3, 4, 5, 6, 7, 11, 12, 13, 14, 15, 16, 17, 21, 22, 23, 24, 25, 26, 27 inside the grid will hold the aliens.
+Since I needed to loop all the selected numbers I used a for loop to select the numbers and add them with a classList using a combination of DOM elements and CSS.
+Using CSS and a class to have the background image of the space invade fixed so it will be displayed on the grid.

 ```javascript
     //SPACESHIP POSITION ---------------------------------------------